Skip to main content

 The Equality, Diversity and Inclusion (EDI) team has hosted a variety of engagement events and training sessions and given the restraints of limited resources during 2022/2023 we continued to meet the needs of colleagues via virtual platforms.
 The Inclusion Networks have also continued to meet in a hybrid fashion in order to give members the opportunity of choice to attend face-to-face or virtually.
 Members of the Inclusion Networks have supported events for Black History, Disability and LGBTQ+ months and have been proactive with influencing work in the trust with reviewing language in policies and have a clear plan of objectives for the next 18 months.

-The purpose of the EDI Workstream is to ensure that the Trust is complying with the Equality Act 2010, implementing mandatory and statutory requirements.
+The purpose of the equality, diversity and inclusion (EDI) workstream is to ensure that the trust is complying with the Equality Act (2010), implementing mandatory and statutory requirements.
 This includes ensuring that the work required to adhere to the above is embedded throughout the organisation.

 The workstream has oversight of all operational EDI work identifying issues for colleagues and leaders and then issues are analysed and resolved working collaboratively to find solutions.
 It has an oversight of all activity and will share and implement solutions from a diverse range of contributors.